mar1asm/Tokero/README.md

      Select a language (e.g., EN, RO, HU) via the language switcher.

      Verify a specific keyword appears in that language, confirming the translation is applied.

+     Note: At the time of testing, the Polish language option was not functioning correctly, resulting in a 404 error and causing 3 tests to fail.
+See the trace files for further details.

 ⚙️ API Testing